bhdouglass/click-parser/README.md

             maintainer: The maintainers full name
             maintainerEmail: The maintainer's email address
             name: String name of the click
+            permissions: Array of Strings of all the permissions of all the apps
             title: String title of the click
+            types: Array of Strings of the types of all the apps
+            urls: Array of Strings of the urls handled by all the apps
             version: String of the click's version
         }
         */